NutanNepal/simple-semi-simple/context.md

 5.  **Derivation:** Showing how the proven conjecture directly implies the deletion-contraction formula for `H_M(t)`.

 **Current Experimental Results:**
-- Chow elements have been successfully implemented as perverse elements of H(M)
+- Chow-Poincaré elements have been successfully implemented as perverse elements of H(M)
 - The deletion homomorphism Δ preserves the algebraic structure
 - Perversity conditions are being tested on concrete examples
 - Basis transformation issues are being resolved for computational efficiency